 MOD RCC/14A1/51#11009

-29 3.2 Administrations* shall endeavour to provide sufficient telecommunication facilities to meet the requirements of and demand for international telecommunication services.
+29 3.2 Member States shall establish policies to meet the requirements of and demand for international telecommunication services.

 Reasons: One of the tasks of Member States, as the legal entity subject to the ITRs, is to provide legal and regulatory machinery to facilitate the comprehensive development of international telecommunication services in a competitive environment.